-When you’re working in an office or store, you naturally have plenty of opportunities to walk.
-You can walk to and from the building, to and from meetings, to the restroom and back, to a restaurant for lunch and to confer with coworkers.
+When you’re working in an office, retail store or other location you naturally have plenty of opportunities to walk.
+You can walk during your commute to work, to meetings, to the restroom and back, to a restaurant for lunch or to talk with coworkers.
 When you work from home, you often find yourself sitting more and moving less.
 A study found that people who worked from home worked longer hours, while also taking shorter breaks, running fewer errands, and taking fewer sick days.
 While the increase in productivity may be good for your work and your paycheck, it may not be so great for your health and waistline.

 Don’t work from home?
 This advice is also great for people who find themselves sitting in place for work.
 While you may not have as many options to pace around your office, find ways to get up and move!
 Keep reading for a few ideas.

 Note: If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!

 Read on the treadmill (or walking!)

 Try bringing your reports, emails, articles, or other work readings with you to your treadmill!
 Use your phone, tablet or laptop depending on your setup.
 Reading while you walk will serve two purposes: it will distract you from the walking, particularly if you’re the type to get bored “just walking,” and it will also allow you to continue to be productive even while you take care of your health.

 You can also break this up throughout the day.
 Spend 15 minutes in the morning walking while you check emails, then another 15 after lunch while you read a report, and another 15 before dinner while you check emails again.
 That gives you a full 45-minute workout, with no loss of productivity or extra effort on your part.

 Don’t have a treadmill?
 No problem!
 You can always pace slowly back and forth around your living room, or even walk in place.
 Just standing up can be beneficial from a health standpoint rather than simply sitting in the same position all day long.
 Something is better than nothing!